James I (1603 - 25) Read about James I

 My plan is to set the ball rolling: to inform; to educate; to inspire collectors to seek out new dates, new varieties, to boldly go where no numismatist has gone before!

-To be fair, with the current heightened interest in Elizabeth 1st dated sixpences (again, no real reference works out there to help collectors re specific dates, although this website does do just that and is the ONLY site to do that), these unattractive, invariably lower grade, often problematic (and let’s be honest here, a rather unpopular monarch to collectors) dated coins are now being eagerly sought out and collected by date.
+To be fair, with the current heightened interest in Elizabeth 1st dated sixpences (again, no real reference works out there to help collectors re specific dates, although this website does do just that by sharing data from thousands of coin finds and is the ONLY site to do that), these unattractive, invariably lower grade, often problematic (and let’s be honest here, a rather unpopular monarch to collectors) dated coins are now being eagerly sought out and collected by date.
 And about time too!

 So, preamble over, here’s the all important rarity table with commonest date down to rarest: